 The Office of Historic Preservation (OHP) now offers an annual series of free preservation workshops for local governments presented by the staff of our Local Government and Environmental Compliance Unit.
 The workshops are hosted by communities throughout the state, and focus on a variety of preservation-related topics related to the work of local planning and preservation agencies.

-Please visit our Preservation Education Workshops webpage for information about current workshops and to access presentations of past workshops.
+Please visit our Local Government Preservation Workshops page for information about current workshops.

 Training Opportunities from Preservation Organizations